Newcastle and Carlisle Railway: Before railways

 Carlisle was an important commercial centre, but as late as the eighteenth century transport was limited.
 It is situated on the River Eden at the head of the Solway Firth, but both those waterways suffered from shoaling and sandbanks, frustrating the potential for maritime traffic.
-A number of canal schemes had been put forward, but a route to navigable water was not simple, and led to plans for a canal to cross to the eastern seaboard: a Tyne - Solway Canal.
+A number of canal schemes had been put forward, but a route to navigable water was not simple, and led to plans for a canal to cross to the eastern seaboard: a Tyne—Solway Canal.
 William Chapman surveyed a scheme for the canal, and published details of a route in 1795.

 The scheme was controversial, but gained enough support to be presented to Parliament in the 1797 session, but met opposition there and was withdrawn.

-After 1815 ideas of a canal were revived, and a much shorter canal from Bowness to Carlisle was promoted.
-In 1819 it received Parliamentary authorisation, and it opened in 1823; Bowness was retitled Port Carlisle; the canal was large enough to carry small ships.
+After 1815 ideas of a canal were revived, and a much shorter canal from Bowness to Carlisle, the Carlisle Canal, was promoted.
+It received parliamentary authorisation as the Carlisle Canal Act 1819 (59 Geo.
+3. c. xiii), and it opened in 1823; Bowness was retitled Port Carlisle; the canal was large enough to carry small ships.